agile/neovim-configs/README.md

 * [tokyonight](https://github.com/folke/tokyonight.nvim) with `night` style.
 * [catpuccin](https://github.com/catppuccin/nvim)

-Main grips are trivial things like handles/frames around panes, tables not really being well defined/visible.
-Probably things I can easily fix after looking into it.

-### Pyenv, Pyright...
+### Pyenv, Pyright, amiright...?

-Issues with pyright vs pyenv are basically that pyright does not automagicallygv know when I'm in a project using a venv so it's unable to resolve imports, etc.
+Issues with pyright vs pyenv are basically that pyright does not automagically know when I'm in a project using a venv so it's unable to resolve imports, etc.

 My attempts [to dynamically configure pyright](https://github.com/agile/neovim-configs/commit/c18fd6f22ff6a6bf5f7c8cad3127869fc0b5247d)